jesseneal/exporter/README.md

 # exporter

-This is the exporter that runs in a container on whichever server I am gathering metrics.
+This is the Prometheus exporter that runs in a container on whichever server I am gathering metrics.